zencrepes/docs/docs/use/querying.md

 Although SQON supports 'not-in' to exclude results, this currently doesn't work on nested fields.
 You can easily spot nested field as they contain "edges" in their definition.
 But in general a nested field is a field that can take multiple values.
 For example: :

-- An issue can have multiple labels. labels is a nested field
+- An issue can have multiple labels, labels is a nested field
 - An issue can only have one repository, repository is not a nested field

 But you can still perform a NOT logic on a nested field.
 The sample query below search for all issues with labels `zui` OR `zapi` but NOT `bug`